50Years in Business

 Long-distance moving companies like Brooklyn a little bit more than they like Manhattan – it is just easier to deal with than going into the city with its tunnels and unending traffic.
 But you would be forgiven for worrying about the cost of a move into any of the 5 boroughs.

-iMoving is a service which can give you peace of mind.
+iMoving is a service that can give you peace of mind.
 When you book a local moving company or cross-country movers through our service you will know the price quote you get is a fair price for the job and there are no hidden extras.
 The number at the bottom of the paper is the price you’ll pay and that’s that!

 Here at iMoving, we have a different concept in moving – it is based on the idea of no surprises.
 You give us an idea of what you need to move and we will give you back a number of quotes and information about the companies who meet your needs.